Porges/ways-to-play/src/games/chuck-a-luck/index.md

 A game known as Sweat-Cloth{%fn%}Probably in this context meaning a canvas saddle-cloth, upon which numbers were written to serve as a staking layout.{%endfn%} was played since at least the early 19th century.
-The name could also be shortened to simply “Sweat”.[@TheAmericanHoyle p.
+The name could also be shortened to simply “Sweat”.[@TheAmericanHoyle4 p.
 480] Gambling histories often cite an English origin, but I have yet to find any early mention of the game there.{%fn%}Although there are old English slang terms for gaming cloths, such as “tatty tog” from <i>tatt</i> dice and <i>tog</i>